 STEP 3: HOST A VERIFICATION VISIT

-Trained 2nd- and 3rd-party verifiers confirm a farm’s compliance with BCI’s minimum criteria, and performance on improvement criteria.
-3rd-party verification costs vary with farm size, travel, and the number of farm audits in an area.
+If required, trained verifiers confirm a farm’s compliance with BCI’s minimum criteria, and performance on improvement criteria.

 STEP 4: RECEIVE A BETTER COTTON LICENSE

-If your farm meets the minimum requirements, you will receive a license to market Better Cotton.
-Farms enrolling individually receive a 1-, 3- or 5-year license per their improvement criteria scores.
-Group-member farms that meet the minimum requirements typically all receive a 3-year license.
+If your farm meets the minimum requirements, you will receive a provisional license to market your cotton as Better Cotton.

 STEP 5: SUBMIT YOUR RESULTS

-Within 12 weeks of harvest, submit your final production figures to BCI, with total water, fertilizer and pesticide applications for the season’s cotton crop.
+At the end of the season you are required to submit your final production figures to BCI, with total water, fertilizer and pesticide applications for the season’s cotton crop.
+Once these results indicators are submitted and approved by BCI, your license is formally approved and you can market the season’s cotton as “Better Cotton”.
 Individual farm data is never shared, published or reported.
 BCI combines data at the country level only in our harvest reporting, available on our Reports page.